RayHightower/RayHightower.com/_posts/2017-08-14-nantucket-or-windycityrails.markdown

 <!--more-->

-Still you should go to [WindyCityRails](http://windycityrails.com).
+Still, you should go to [WindyCityRails](http://windycityrails.com).
 The speakers are outstanding.
-And the opportunity to network with your peers in the software industry is something that cannot be passed up.
+And the opportunity to network with your fellow software professionals is something that cannot be passed up.

-Use the discount code `8THLIGHT` for $50 off of the standard purchase price.
+And here's a bonus for you.
+Use the discount code `8THLIGHT` for $50 off of the standard conference fee.

 See you in September!